 Two of the main reasons for this are that: (i) I have become unsure what of value we were taught in this program and what specific credentials (if any) such a degree provides; and (ii) it is a cause of confusion.
 Degrees are useful – in a sense of being professional credentials – if they are widely recognised in society and/or a specific profession (e.g. one cannot practice medicine without successfully completing a recognised medical degree at an established university and being a certified practitioner), but if a degree is poorly understood and often misunderstood then it may actually impede career development.

-Whilst some scholars and advocates contend that fields like ‘futures studies’ (and/or ‘strategic foresight’) are on their way to becoming recognised and viable ‘meta-disciplines’ I see little evidence of that.
+Whilst some scholars and advocates contend that fields like ‘futures studies’ (and/or ‘strategic foresight’) are on their way to becoming recognised and viable ‘meta-disciplines’ I currently (in 2021) see little evidence of that.

 More broadly, I have found myself asking basic questions like: what were we actually taught in this program?
 Did I learn anything of substance via this course?
 And what can this ‘knowledge’ enable us to do in the world (if anything at all)?
 (Readers should keep in mind that I was part of the cohort that studied during 2003-05, i.e. during the first phase of the Master’s degree, though the core of the program reportedly was fairly constant).